 - LVE-stats 2

-- Isolates users from each other to avoid the bad neighbour effect
+- Isolates users from each other to avoid the bad neighbor effect

 - Prevents users from seeing configuration files and other private information

 - Allows end user to select different PHP, Ruby, Python and Node.js versions